sk2589822/Exhentai-Enhancer/README.md

 ### Features

-1. Load galleries next page when scroll to bottom of page.
-   \*Could disable by unticking `Enable infinite scroll in Front page` in tampermonkey menu
+1. Infinite Scroll

 2. Go to next/prev row if mouse wheel on images container.

-   \*Could disable by unticking `Enable scroll by row` in tampermonkey menu
+## Other Features
+1. Change browser title to Japanese (effect on browser/tab title)

 ## Settings Panel